Football Detection Illustration | ProEvolution Academy

 Recruiters and coaches need to be aware of the following technical and tactical skills players, but also to their physical and mental condition

-Detection enables identify young talent and integrate them into the right teams, where they can develop and progress.
+Football trials enables identify young talent and integrate them into the right teams, where they can develop and progress.

 It also plays a crucial role in the development of professional players, identifying gaps to address and providing solutions to enhance their performance.